Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective

 Two parents are needed to generate a single offspring (i.e., parent selection is used twice per offspring created).
 There is a $0.8$ probability we use crossover to generate a single offspring from both parents, where each value of the offspring's weights comes from either parent with equal probability.
 Otherwise, the first parent is directly returned as the offspring.
 Once the offspring is constructed, there is a $0.1$ probability of a point mutation applied to individual values within the set of weights; the magnitude of a point mutation comes from a normal distribution with a mean of $0.0$ and a standard deviation of $1.0$.
 The value of each element is capped on both sides to be in the $[0.0, 2.0]$ range.
 A total of $pop\_size$ offspring are constructed and then set as the new population.

-After generating offspring, we evaluate them like their parents (line 17 in Alg. \ref{alg:rga}) and assign Pareto front ranks and crowding distances relative to the combined set of parents and offspring (line 18).
-Survival selection (line 19) then reduces this combined set back to the original population size by retaining Pareto-optimal individuals.
+After generating offspring, we evaluate them like their parents (line 19 in Alg. \ref{alg:rga}) and assign Pareto front ranks and crowding distances relative to the combined set of parents and offspring (line 22).
+Survival selection (line 23) then reduces this combined set back to the original population size by retaining Pareto-optimal individuals.
 The individuals from the first (best) front are selected first; if this front contains too many, those with higher crowding distance are prioritized.
 If more individuals are needed, pipelines from subsequent fronts are added in order of front rank, again preferring those with higher crowding distance.
 The resulting survivors form the next generation, and the same evolutionary cycle of evaluation, selection, and reproduction is repeated for a specified number of generations.